MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 3 How to run the code?
 ----------------------
 Simply copy the source code and the *.dat files into the same folder and run "RunAWCCT.m".
-Time-averaged results will be written in an Excel spreadsheet.
+Instantaneous velocities are accesible through the Matlab workspace and time-averaged results will be written in an Excel spreadsheet.

 4 Contact
 ----------